 “People never learn anything by being told, they have to find out for themselves.”
 Paulo Cohelo

-I think most people would agree that experience is personal thing and often acquired at the price of mistakes, sometimes painful ones too!
+I think most people would agree that experience is personal and often acquired at the price of mistakes, sometimes painful ones, too.

-Below is a list of the things I’ve learned about motorcycle travel over the course of almost two decades on the seat of a bike, riding to destinations near and far.
-It’s no exaggeration to say that on whole acknowledging the truths below came to me via exhaustion, frustration, lots of profanity, wasted cash and a fall or two from my bike as well.
+Below is a list of things I’ve learned about motorcycle travel over the course of almost two decades on the seat of a bike, riding to destinations near and far.
+It’s no exaggeration to say that on whole, acknowledging the truths below came to me via exhaustion, frustration, some profanity, wasted cash and a fall or two as well.

 Seasoned riders my find the list familiar but perhaps won’t agree entirely with my reasoning on every point.
 That’s fine, we all have our own take on what adventure riding should be and is.
 Regardless, I hope those in search of advice or guidelines will find the list useful.
-It’s not exhaustive but there’s a few pointers in it that should encourage some critical thinking.
+It’s not exhaustive but there are a few pointers in it that should at least encourage some critical thinking.

 1. Don’t over plan your itinerary

-Trying to fill in a detailed route for a long motorcycle tour is generally futile and can be described as a waste of time.
-So many things can happen once you’re on the road that pre-made arrangements will inevitably get trashed no matter how carefully crafted.
+Trying to fill in a detailed route for a long motorcycle tour is generally futile and almost always as a waste of time.
+So many things can happen once you’re on the road that pre-made arrangements will get trashed no matter how carefully crafted.
 There could be dozens of reasons for this.
-Some of the most common are unpredictables such as the desire to follow newly made friends, problems with embassies and visa applications, unexpected health issues, poor weather conditions that can result in floods, land slides or hazardous road conditions not to mention political turmoil and newly formed “no go” zones.
-These are all very real scenarios and more can be added to the list depending on which part of the world you find yourself in.
+Some of the most common are unpredictables such as the desire to group up with newly made road buddies, problems with embassies and visa applications, unexpected health issues, poor weather conditions that can lead to floods, land slides or hazardous road conditions.
+Political turmoil is not uncommon either and new “no go” zones with clashes between opposing factions can appear quite suddenly both in and outside Europe.
+More, very real scenarios can be added to the list and unfortunately robbery and unexpected financial challenges should also be included.

 It’s best to have a “general idea” of which direction you intend to move in and which major sites, locations, cities you expect to visit eventually, and at some point.
-However, be prepared to accept that you may never make it to all of these for the reasons earlier mentioned.
+However, be prepared to accept that you may never make it to all of your chosen travel spots for the reasons just mentioned.

 2. Know the weak points of your motorbike and don’t fret about breaking down